alexeykarnachev/full_stack_transformer/README.md

 --log_text_samples
 ```

-If you don't have downloaded gpt2 model, it'll be obtained from the huggingface server (548M).
+If you don't have gpt2 model downloaded, it'll be obtained from the huggingface server (548M).